Niko-Dex/nikodex2-backend/README.md

 6. (IMPORTANT) Change the password!!!
 Since the default username and password is the same when you clone the repo, leaving it there would be insecure.

 Therefore, we recommend resetting the default password of the admin account.
-To do so, run the `reset_pass.py` script, or change the password within the admin dashboard.
+To do so, change the password within the admin dashboard, or use the `account_manage.py` script to edit the default `admin`'s password account.

+## Accounts
+As of now, there is only one type of account for Nikodex v2, which is Administrator (or admin for short).
+These accounts have access to the admin dashboard on the front-end, and can manage data about Nikosonas and Blogs on the database.

+If you wish to create more admin accounts to manage the Nikodex, use the `account_manage.py` scripts to create, edit, or remove admin accounts.